Skip to Content

 Summer Vegetable Planting

-Summer vegetable planting hits its stride when soil reaches 60°F consistently.
+Summer vegetables thrive when soil temperatures hit 60°F consistently.

-Plant heat-loving crops like beans, cucumbers, and summer squash directly outdoors.
-Transplant tomato and pepper seedlings after your last frost date for maximum yields.
+Plant heat tolerant crops like beans, cucumbers, and summer squash directly outdoors.

 Fall Vegetable Planting